PLCoster/cs50web-project1-wiki/README.md

 ### Project Writeup:

-This project is a Wikipedia style encyclopedia website calle Qwikipedia, built using the Django web framework.
+This project is a Wikipedia style encyclopedia website called Qwikipedia, built using the Django web framework.

 On the main page of the website, users are greeted with a welcome message and a list of links to all the articles currently available on the website.